 The growth of this interest inspired the creation of Liberated Learners, a non-profit organization separate from North Star to direct the work of spreading the model.
 Liberated Learners handles the consulting and support necessary to assist others in starting their own programs towards our goal of seeing a self-directed learning program in every community.

 Liberated Learners hosted the 2013 and 2014 Summer Replication Conferences, each involving more than thirty people from programs all over the United States and Canada.
-A map of all of the people and programs interested in this model can be seen here.
+A map of all of the people and programs interested in this model is located at the bottom of our home page.

 As of spring 2015, Liberated Learners has nine active programs with seven more members in serious planning stages set to open in the next six to eighteen months.
-We are now offering monthly webinars to share the main ideas and introductory financial model to people interested in learning more.
+We are now offering webinars to share the main ideas and introductory financial model to people interested in learning more, and we offer individual consulting to support people to start new programs.
 Our goal is to see North Star type programs in every community so that all young people and families may genuinely feel that school is optional.